Eli Turkel: Research

 His research interests include algorithms solving partial differential equations (PDEs) including scattering and inverse scattering, image processing, and crack propagation.
 His most quoted paper is with Jameson and Schmidt (JST) on a Runge-Kutta scheme to solve the Euler equations.

-Another main contribution includes fast algorithms for the Navier-Stokes equations based on preconditioning techniques, radiation boundary conditions and high order accuracy for wave propagation in general shaped domains using difference potentials.
+Another main contribution includes fast algorithms for the Navier-Stokes equations based on preconditioning techniques, radiation boundary conditions, and high-order accuracy for wave propagation in general-shaped domains using difference potentials.

-He has published work on reading ostraca from the first Temple period.
-Algorithmic handwriting analysis of Judah’s military correspondence sheds light on the composition of biblical texts, which appeared in PNAS was quoted by numerous sources including the front page of the NY Times.
+He has published work on reading ostraca from the First Temple period.
+Algorithmic handwriting analysis of Judah’s military correspondence sheds light on the composition of biblical texts, which appeared in PNAS and was quoted by numerous sources, including the front page of the NY Times.
 Later articles deal with ostraca at both Samaria and Arad.
-Other research includes high order compact numerical methods for hyperbolic equations, including the Helmholtz equation, acoustics and Maxwell's equations, using Cartesian grids but general shaped boundaries and interfaces.
+Other research includes high-order compact numerical methods for hyperbolic equations, including the Helmholtz equation, acoustics, and Maxwell's equations, using Cartesian grids but general-shaped boundaries and interfaces.
 Other research uses deep learning to detect sources and obstacles underwater using the acoustic wave equation and data at a few noisy sensors.
 Recent applications of deep learning include using large time steps and improving the accuracy of finite differences for high frequencies on coarse grids.
-Other deep learning algorithms include, HINTS for iterative methods, VITO for inverse problems and MATCH for time-dependent PDEs.
+Other deep learning algorithms include HINTS for iterative methods, VITO for inverse problems, and UNET for time-dependent PDEs.

 He has also authored articles in Tradition and the Journal of Contemporary Halacha.

 Turkel was listed as an ISI highly cited researcher in mathematics.
-Google Scholar lists over 20,000 citations.
+Google Scholar lists over 22,000 citations.